eacton/CAGEF/README.md

 ###The Intro to R Lesson Series

 ***

+This lesson series is intended as a beginner's introduction to R, with no previous experience required.
+It was created keeping in mind the scientist without a computer science background who wants the skills to analyze his or her own data.
+At the end of the 6-lesson series you will be able to import data from a .txt, .csv, .tsv, .xlsx or googlesheet worksheet, order, filter and reshape data, make exploratory plots, perform some basic statistical tests, run a regression model, and make reproducible documents (such as pdfs, word documents, or html) to share your results.

+The structure of the class is a code-along style.
+It is hands on, and you are expected to bring a laptop with R and R-Studio installed.
+The lesson material and code are available for download at this repository (<https://github.com/eacton/CAGEF>), so you can spend the time coding and not taking notes.
+As we go along, there will be some challenge questions as well as multiple choice questions on Socrative; a class key will be provided in class.

 ####Lesson 1 - Intro to R and R-Studio: Becoming Friends with the R Environment and Getting your Data In and Out of R
 __Objective:__ At the end of this session you will be familiar with the R environment, setting your working directory, know about basic data structures in R and how to create them.
 You will be able to import data into R (tsv, csv, xls(x), googlesheets) and export your data again.